-In Fig.~\ref{fig:2d_surface_code}(a), we show the defining logical $Z$ operator, defined using \(\mathbf{z}\), is a length-$r$ horizontal string operator consisting of parities $(-1)^{\hat{n}}$ and connecting the left and right boundaries.
-However, the $Z$ distance of a code is determined by the minimum Euclidean distance of two neighboring codewords [see Eq.~\eqref{eq:z-distance-sines}], and rotating by the defining logical $Z$ string operator does not produce the shortest Euclidean path.
+In Fig.~\ref{fig:2d_surface_code}(a), the logical $Z$ operator defined by \(\mathbf{z}\), forms a length-$r$ horizontal string operator consisting of parities $(-1)^{\hat{n}}$ and connecting the left and right boundaries.
+However, the $Z$-distance of a code is determined by the squared Euclidean distance of two neighboring codewords [see Eq.~\eqref{eq:z-distance-sines}], and rotating by the defining logical $Z$ string operator does not produce the shortest Euclidean path.

 We obtain upper and lower bounds on the distance,

 by choosing other logical \(Z\) operators that act on more modes, but that rotate each mode by a smaller angle.
 These bounds differ by an order $O(m)$ term in the limit of large system size.